waku-org/docs.waku.org/docs/learn/waku-network.md

 3. Automatic shard selection based on content topic.
 4. Services for resource-restricted nodes, including historical message storage and retrieval, filtering, etc.

+:::tip
-If you want to learn more about the Waku Network, the [WAKU2-NETWORK RFC](https://rfc.vac.dev/waku/standards/core/10/waku2) provides an in-depth look under the hood.
+If you want to learn more about the Waku Network, the [The Waku Network: Technical Overview](https://blog.waku.org/2024-waku-network-tech-overview) article provides an in-depth look under the hood.

-:::info
-The public Waku Network replaces the previous experimental shared routing layer based on a default pubsub topic (`/waku/2/default-waku/proto`).
-If your project currently uses this or any other shared pubsub topics, we encourage you to migrate to the public Waku Network with built-in DoS protection, scalability, and reasonable bandwidth usage.
 :::

 ## Why join the Waku network?